UltraMessaging/UM_Wiki/wiki/process.md

 * Make your changes.
 * When ready, click the green "Commit Changes..." button.
 * Feel free to add description if you like.
 Then "Commit changes".
+* When the page displays, it might not have your updates.
+Wait a second and refresh.
-* Although not necessary, if you think the article should have an entry in the "Home.md" page,
+* Although not necessary, if you think the article should have an entry in the "Home.md" page, add it.

 ## GitHub Desktop